Proof of Humanity

 III

 People get mad.
 It fascinates me to think about why.
 The underlying frustration isn’t “this is fake.”
 It’s more like “I gave you my attention and you didn’t earn it.”
 I spent my time reading this and you spent zero time writing it.
-The insult is the effort gap.
-Failing to tell me you used AI is just dishonesty added on top.
-Two things have changed with AI tools going mainstream: the effort to make things has gone down and our ability to gauge proof of work (effort legibility) has too.

 You could argue none of this should matter.
 That quality is quality regardless of method.
 But that’s not how human attention works.
-Attention is a relationship, not a transaction.

-And that suggests the bigger question goes beyond AI:
+And that prompts bigger questions beyond AI:

 What do we owe each other when we ask for someone’s attention?